NeatlyPackaged/NeatlyPackaged/README.md

 ## &#128421; Current Projects
-Follow my Portfolio Page to see my work and what the current stage of the games are like :-
+Follow my Portfolio Page to see my work and what the current stage of the games I am working on is like:-

 https://sites.google.com/view/neatly-packaged/home

+- Unreal Interaction System
+  - Working on a system in Unreal that allows free-grabbing objects among other mechanics
+  - You can pick up, Rotate, Scale, and Zoom any object that has a specific collision type name.
+  - WIP - Currently working on a throw system, a details menu that will display the held items' name and description, A weight system for each object to contain for more drag/difficulty in carrying, and more.

+- Unity Level Design For an Open Sandbox Platformer.
+  - A robot ran the world in a Norwegian aesthetic landscape filled with forestry and small log cabin sites.

-Follow my Itch Page to see my work and YT channel for work I am working on currently :-
+Follow my Itch Page to see my work and YT channel for work I am currently working on:-

 https://neatlypackaged.itch.io/